becklerj/MergeConflicts/README.md

 * Then we cover using the command line and how to handle merge conflicts between local and remote repositories. :sparkles:

+* Afte this we will take a quick look at merging using the GitHub Desktop App :+1:

 You can read the blog post to find out more :heart: